mcpcpc/gentoo-arm64-rpi4-install/README.md

 - 32GB MicroSD Card (capacity irrelevant, but probably no less than 8GB)
 - SD Card adapter (if needed)
 - LAN Connection (must be connected to the internet for initial setup and updates)
+- Keyboard, Mouse, Monitor and all peripheral cables.

 ## Important
 - These instructions assume some knowledge/experience with a Linux.  **I would HIGHLY recommend not deviating from the installation order unless you know what you are doing**.